 Article: An article is a single piece of research, written by one or more authors.
 Articles are found within journals.

 For example: the Harvard Business Review contains a number of articles, each written by different authors.

-You can see a complete list of the databases that the Library subscribes to by clicking either the Find Articles in Databases link on our homepage.
+You can see a complete list of the databases that the Library subscribes to by clicking either the Databases link on our homepage.
 If you know the name of the database you want to search, you can simply scroll down the list or, to get a smaller set of subject-specific databases, click on the appropriate subject link at the top of the page.

 Keep in mind that your subject may cover more than one area (Social Sciences and Education, etc.), therefore, be sure to use more than one database when doing your searches!
 Even among similar databases, information will vary.

 Some of these sociology-based databases will be good starting points for most topics: